 Bob Whitacre led our church’s outreach with Habitat for Humanity for most of the time since 1997 – working tirelessly until he was no longer able to do so.
-As many of you know, he passed away this year, but we hope to keep his legacy alive by our continuing commitment.
-In honor of his selfless contributions over the years, Huron Valley Habitat for Humanity will be designating one of the two houses we will be renovating this year as the Bob Whitacre House.
-And as a living legacy, a tree will be planted there in gratitude.
+As many of you know, he passed away last year.
+In honor of his selfless contributions over the years, Huron Valley Habitat for Humanity designated our 30th Good News home as the Bob Whitacre House and planted a redbud tree as a living legacy to him.
+It’s now in bloom and looks lovely!

 Donate money to help purchase materials